 Step 4 – Confirm Marriott Has Used Your Certificate

-Once you’ve selected your room (clicked “select), the “Review Reservation” page should open up and you should find that Marriott has automatically added your certificate to your reservation – this will be confirmed by the fact that your “summary of charges” shows as zero:
+Once you’ve selected your room (i.e. you have clicked “select”), the “review reservation details” page should open up and you should find that Marriott has automatically added your certificate to your reservation – this will be confirmed by the fact that your “summary of charges” shows as zero:

 What If You Don’t Want To Use Your Certificate?